-As I said in the article on how to prepare a trip to Southeast Asia, we decided not to take a return flight to Spain – Southeast Asia.
-The two main entrances to Southeast Asia were Singapore and Kuala Lumpur and we wanted to see both cities, so we decided to take two separate flights.
-This may increase the budget a little, but not enough to make it worthless.
+As I mentioned in the article on how to prepare a trip to Southeast Asia, we decided not to take a round trip flight between Spain and Southeast Asia.
+The two main entrances to Southeast Asia are Singapore and Kuala Lumpur, and we since wanted to see both cities, we decided to take two separate flights.
+This may increase the budget a little, but not enough to make it unworthy.

-The price of air tickets was one way (Madrid – Singapore) 260 € and return (Kuala Lumpur – Madrid) 261 €.
-We took the tickets three and a half months before the trip.
+The price of our plane tickets were: one-way (Madrid – Singapore) for 260 € and return (Kuala Lumpur – Madrid) for 261 €.
+We bought the tickets three and a half months before the trip.

-Airfares are usually cheaper between 3 and 4 months before the trip.
-This expense is the first thing to consider when preparing your travel budget to Southeast Asia.
+Airfares are usually cheaper if purchased between 3 to 4 months before the trip.
+This expense is the first thing to consider when preparing your travel budget for Southeast Asia.

-After choosing the different destinations that we wanted to visit in Southeast Asia, we studied the best combination of flights considering times and prices.
-Although we compared different companies at the end AirAsia was always the most economical.
+After choosing different destinations that we wanted to visit in Southeast Asia, we researched for the best combination of flights, considering times and prices.
+We compared different companies, and in the end, AirAsia was always the most economical.

-In 20 days in Southeast Asia we visit Singapore, Penang, Sumatra, Yogyakarta, Bali and Kuala Lumpur.
+Within the 20 days we spent in Southeast Asia, we visited Singapore, Penang, Sumatra, Yogyakarta, Bali and Kuala Lumpur.